 Black garlic is garlic that has gone through a month-long fermentation process.
 This makes the garlic soft, gives it a sweeter taste, and doubles the antioxidant content.
 No one will want to kiss you after starting your meal with this.
 Get the Black Garlic Compound Butter recipe

 Garlic as black as your soul, and twice as delicious.

-This bread topper is filled with pitted black olives, anchovies, and capers.
+This bread (or fish) topper is filled with pitted black olives, anchovies, and capers.
 Share your salty feelings about love while indulging in this briny appetizer.
 Get the Black Olive Tapenade recipe.

 Although Koreans don’t typically eat this dish until “Black Day,” celebrated exactly two months after Valentine’s Day on April 14th, you can indulge in it now.
 Raid the international section of your grocery store for Korean black bean paste, mirin, and jjajangmyeon noodles.
 Get the Jjajang Myeon (Noodles in Black Bean Sauce) recipe.

 Paldo Jjajangmen Chajang Noodle with Black Bean Sauce (16 Pack), $30.62 on Amazon

 This ready-in-seconds noodle and black bean sauce dish is vegan too.

 If you prefer an Italian noodle dish, squid ink pasta is a classic gloomy choice.
 You can pretend the cherry tomatoes in this recipe are little hearts—watch them burst as they cook for a poetic metaphor.
 Get the Squid Ink Pasta with Shrimp & Cherry Tomatoes recipe.